 How Often and When Do You Do Laundry?

-If you tend to do the laundry during the day, you may consider adding a window.
-Are you more of a nighttime launderer?
-Under-cabinet lighting may help weary eyes.
+If you tend to do the laundry during the day, you might want to consider adding a window for some natural light.
+And if you’re more likely to wash clothes in the evening, under-cabinet lighting may help.

 What Are Your Must-Haves?

-Some homeowners struggle with disorganization and need bins and baskets to keep things tidy.
+Some homeowners might want bins and baskets to keep things tidy.
 Others are looking to add features like a sink, or build out their laundry room to accommodate more counter space.

 Whatever your desire, it’s a good idea to list what you can’t live without so you can build them into your budget.